AndreaMarras89/e_page_assignment/readme.md

     "removed": true
 }

-- Endpoint 5 - Rimozione di tutti gli elementi nel carrello
+## Endpoint 5 - Removal all items in the user's cart
 Route: "/product_removal_all"
 Input: {"user_id": "ad5ce927-4a17-4b74-9693-53a2b74f177c"}
 Output: